 If you’re one of those people who we tricked into following us on Instagram (haha!) then you will have seen us share our half underwater, half overwater split-shot photos (a.k.a split level photos a.k.a over-unders) from places such as Maldives, The Bahamas, Jamaica, Croatia and Sardinia.
 A question that we get asked all the time is “guys, how do you take those half underwater, half overwater, over-under, split-level photo thingys?
 They look soooo cool”.
 Well, we use a really simple technique that anyone can follow and it doesn’t require any knowledge of professional photography.
-So, wait no longer because we’re about to share our very simple, 3-step technique with you…
+So, wait no longer because we’re about to share our very simple, 3-step tutorial with you…

 So you can take half underwater split-shot photos like these…

 Before you start, you’ll need to invest in 2 small pieces of equipment…